bfontaine/Dazibao/docs/report.md

 idependant of their implementation.
 A programm using the Dazibao (or TLV) API does not have to know about the structure used, and the Dazibao API does not have to know how a TLV is actually represented.

+The Dazibao API was originally implemented using `read(2)` and `write(2)` calls, but we eventually switched to using `mmap(3)`.
+Our first implementation was working, but some actions were painful to implement since `read` and `write` calls move the cursor in the file and we needed to save and restore this cursor every time.
+Moving to `mmap` resolved this issue.

 ### User Interfaces